Krishukr12/paytm/README.md

 # Paytm Clone

-A full-stack payment application built with TypeScript, Node.js, and React.
+A full-stack payment application built with TypeScript, Node.js, and Nextjs.

 ## 🚀 Features